Skip to content

 In May of 2018, Penn State College of Medicine was one of eight universities approved by Gov. Tom Wolf as a Certified Academic Clinical Research Center.
 In June 2019, the Penn State College of Medicine ACRC, in a relationship with PA Options for Wellness, was one of the first three centers approved by the Commonwealth of Pennsylvania.

-Director: Kent Vrana, PhD, Elliot S. Vesell Professor and Chair, Department of Pharmacology
+Director: Kent Vrana, PhD, Elliot S. Vesell Professor, Department of Pharmacology

 Scientific Director: Wesley M. Raup-Konsavage, PhD, Assistant Professor, Department of Pharmacology